World English Bible: History

 In 1994, Michael Paul Johnson felt commissioned by God "to create a new modern English translation of the Holy Bible that would be forever free to use, publish, and distribute."
 As he did not have any formal training in this regard, he studied Greek and Hebrew, as well as how to use scholarly works.
 His first translated books were the gospel and letters of John.
 The drafts were shared on Usenet and a mailing list, where he received several suggestions from others and incorporated them.
 Estimating he would be 150 years old by the time this style of work would be finished, Johnson decided to base further work on the American Standard Version (ASV) of 1901, which is regarded as an accurate translation and is wholly in the public domain.

-Johnson's main goal became modernizing the language of ASV.
+Johnson's main goal became modernizing the language of the ASV.
 He created custom computer programs to organize this process, resulting in the initial draft of 1997 which "was not quite modern English, in that it still lacked quotation marks and still had some word ordering that sounded more like Elizabethan English or maybe Yoda than modern English."
 This draft was soon named World English Bible (WEB), as Johnson intended it to be for any English speaker, while the acronym indicates that the Web is its means of distribution.

 Over the years, numerous volunteers have assisted Johnson.
 The entire translation effort was deemed complete in 2020, but relatively minor changes are still made.
+Future substantial revisions will be forked to a separate World English Bible Update project.